 “Yes!”
 He got it on the second try.
 I jumped up and down in excitement.

 “Well, there’s a little left,” I hedged, “but there’s a good chance we’ll have to go get some more when you get home because I can’t promise I’m not going to eat it.”

-WARNING: Thayer (2010) describes a related plant, giant hogweed (H. mantegazzianum), which has become invasive in areas of Ontario, the eastern US, the Pacific Northwest, and elsewhere, that is “extremely dangerous” in terms of its potential to burn the skin and eyes.
-He thinks it “might” be edible, but readers should regardless exercise caution with H. mantegazzianum, which he describes as having “more deeply cut leaf lobes” and says “can grow to 16 feet in height.”
+Caution: Thayer (2010) describes a related plant, giant hogweed (H. mantegazzianum), which has become invasive in areas of Ontario, the eastern US, the Pacific Northwest, and elsewhere, that is “extremely dangerous” in terms of its potential to burn the skin and eyes.
+He thinks it “might” be edible, but readers should regardless exercise caution with H. mantegazzianum, which has more deeply cut leaf lobes and can grow to 16 feet tall.